bniedermeyer/component-libraries-with-angular-cli/post.md

 Congratulations!
 You have built your component library with Angular and have published it to npm for others to use.
 Go forth and build cool libraries to share!

-You can find the code used in the examples in my Github at <INSTER LINK HERE>.
+You can find the code used in the examples in Github [here](https://github.com/bniedermeyer/component-libraries-with-angular-cli).
 For next steps I also highly encourage you to dive into the documentation for [ng-packagr](https://github.com/dherges/ng-packagr/issues?q=label%3Adocumentation%20) to learn about more advanced topics about the library packaging process.